Ballia district: Demography

-According to the 2011 census Ballia district has a population of 3,239,774, roughly equal to the nation of Mauritania or the US state of Iowa.
+According to the 2011 census Ballia district had a population of 3,239,774, roughly equal to the nation of Mauritania or the US state of Iowa.
 This gives it a ranking of 108th in India (out of a total of 640).
 The district has a population density of 1087 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 16.73%.
 Ballia has a sex ratio of 937 females for every 1000 males, and a literacy rate of 73.94%.
 9.39% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes made up 15.27% and 3.40% of the population respectively.

+Of Ballia’s total population, 2,935,665 people lived in rural areas and 304,109 in urban areas according to the 2011 Census.
+Children aged 0–6 years made up 14.6% of the district’s population.

+Literacy patterns also varied within the district.
+Male literacy stood at 81.5% and female literacy at 59.8% in 2011, while rural literacy (70.2%) remained below the urban rate of 77.6%.

+Ballia’s fertility indicators showed steady improvement.
+The district’s Crude Birth Rate in 2011 was 21.8 per 1,000, and its Total Fertility Rate declined from 3.8 in 2001 to 3.1 in 2011.

+More recent NFHS-5 results (2020–21) indicate further progress, including a rise in institutional births to 90%, improved sanitation access, and increases in the proportion of women with ten or more years of schooling.

 Among the largest Hindu groups in Ballia district are the Rajputs, with many of them living throughout the district.
 Some two dozen Dalit groups live in Ballia district, with the largest being the Chamars and the Dobgars.

 Most Muslims in Ballia district belong to the Sunni tradition of Islam, although there is also a small portion who practice Shia Islam.
 The largest Muslim community is the Julahas, whose traditional occupation of weaving is still widespread.
 The second-largest Muslim group is the Sheikhs, who generally are most numerous in Rasra tehsil; their subdivisions include Siddiqui, Ansari, Quraishi, Usmani, Faruqui, and Abbasi.

 There is also a small Sikh population in Ballia district, most of whom are originally immigrants from Pakistan.
 They mostly live in urban areas.